GreatCowBASIC/Help/output/md/_option_bootloader.md

 `#option bootloader` prevents the overwriting of any pre-loaded bootloader code, vectors, etc. below the specified address.
-The GCBASIC code will start at specified `address`.
+The GCBASIC code will start at the specified `address`.

-A bootloader is a program that stays in the microcontroller and communicates with the PC, typically through the serial interface.
-The bootloader receives a user program from the PC and writes it in the flash memory, then launches this program in execution.
-Bootloaders can only be used with those microcontrollers that can write their flash memory through software.
+A bootloader is a program that stays in the microcontroller and communicates with the PC, typically through a serial interface.
+The bootloader receives a user program from the PC and writes it to the flash memory, then launches this program for execution.
+Bootloaders can only be used with microcontrollers that can write to their flash memory through software.

 The bootloader itself must be written into the flash memory with an external programmer.

-In order for the bootloader to be launched after each reset, a `goto bootloader` instruction must exist somewhere in the first 4 instructions; There are two types of bootloaders, some that require that the user reallocate the code and others that by themselves reallocate the first 4 instructions of the user program to another location and execute them when the bootloader exits.
+In order for the bootloader to be launched after each reset, a `goto bootloader` instruction must exist somewhere in the first 4 instructions.
+There are two types of bootloaders: some that require the user to reallocate the code, and others that themselves reallocate the first 4 instructions of the user program to another location and execute them when the bootloader exits.

 The diagram below shows the architecture of a bootloader.
-The left hand is the operation of the instructions without a bootloader.
-The right hand shows the initial instruction of goto the bootoader, then, when the bootloader has initialised the execution of the start code.
+The left-hand side shows the operation of the instructions without a bootloader.
+The right-hand side shows the initial instruction jumping to the bootloader, then, once the bootloader has initialised, execution of the start code.

 <div class="informalfigure">